On the Mapping class group of nontrivial $S^2$ fiber bundles: Introduction

-The theorem above is an extension from the study of mapping class group using relative $Dax$ invariant\cite{LWXZ} constructed for $M=\Sigma \times S^2$.
 The above theorem also suggests that the Torelli Group\footnote{The \emph{Torelli group}, denoted $\mathcal{I}_g$, is a subgroup of the mapping class group $\mathrm{MCG}(\Sigma_g)$ of a closed oriented surface $\Sigma_g$($g \geq 2$).
 It is defined as the kernel of the natural homomorphism

 which sends a mapping class to its induced action on the first homology group $H_1(\Sigma_g; \mathbb{Z})$, preserving the symplectic intersection pairing.
 That is, } of $X$ containing $MCG_0(X)$ may be of infinite rank.